Jordan's king swears in new cabinet led by ex-World Bank economist

 After an IMF arrangement that induced some fiscal stability, Jordan agreed in 2016 to a more ambitious three-year program of long-delayed structural reforms.
 The aim is to reduce public debt to 77 percent of GDP by 2021 from 95 percent now.

-Jordan has seen public debit spiral to nearly $40 billion, driven in part by the expansionist fiscal policies of successive governments keen to create jobs and raise public sector pay to head off an repeat of 2011 “Arab Spring” unrest.
+Jordan has seen public debt spiral to nearly $40 billion, driven in part by the expansionist fiscal policies of successive governments keen to create jobs and raise public sector pay to head off an repeat of 2011 “Arab Spring” unrest.

 Cutting public sector jobs, either by cutting defense spending or streamlining the civil service, would greatly curb spending but both are political red lines in Jordan.